TRIO - Project ASPIRE

 - be academically successful,

-- graduate and possibly transfer to complete a bachelor degree
+- graduate and transfer to complete a bachelor degree if appropriate, and

-Project ASPIRE staff will meet with you to develop your individual success plan (ISP).
+TRIO - Project ASPIRE staff will meet with you to develop your Individual Success Plan (ISP).
 This plan, along with the College Student Inventory (CSI) and a one-on-one interview, helps identify services and supports you may need to be successful at college.
+This process encourages you to set educational/career goals, reflect on barriers you may face to completing your education and create plans to overcome these barriers.

-Project ASPIRE is designed to help you build upon your academic strengths and have a successful educational experience at Gateway.
-All services and field trips are FREE to program participants.
+TRIO - Project ASPIRE is designed to help you build upon your academic strengths and have a successful educational experience at Gateway.
+All services are FREE to program participants.

-As a Project ASPIRE student, you should remain in contact with project staff at least twice a semester, check Gateway email regularly, maintain good academic standing (GPA of at least 2.0), utilize tutoring and other support services, participate in program activities and communicate to staff your needs in the areas of career, education and personal support.
+As a TRIO - Project ASPIRE student, you are required to meet with your dedicated TRIO Success Coach at least twice a semester, as well as check Gateway email regularly, maintain good academic standing (GPA of at least 2.0), utilize tutoring and other support services, participate in program activities and communicate your needs in the areas of career, education and personal support.

 How to Apply

-Project ASPIRE can only serve up to 200 students per academic year.
-The ideal ASPIRE participant is seeking an associate degree at Gateway, taking at least nine credit hours per term and in good academic standing at the college.
+TRIO - Project ASPIRE is authorized to serve 200 Gateway students per academic year.
+The ideal ASPIRE participant is seeking an associate degree at Gateway, taking at least 6 credit hours per term and in good academic standing at the college.
 Participants must meet the following U.S. Department of Education guidelines:

 - be an U.S. citizen or permanent resident of the United States AND